 As we know from Minnesota's Statewide Health Assessment, the social and economic factors in our lives impact our health a great deal.
 The Rankings consider social and economic factors to reflect that.

-More information: County Health Rankings: Rankings System.
+For more information, visit County Health Rankings: Rankings Methods.

 If you absolutely feel the need to share the information with someone, please consult with MDH.